Hossam Malik

-Hossam Malik (حسام مالك; born 1 January 1995 in Basra, is an Iraqi footballer who plays as a winger for Naft Al-Basra in the Iraq Stars League.
+Hossam Malik (حسام مالك; born 1 January 1995 in Basra, is an Iraqi footballer who plays as a winger for Al-Naft in the Iraq Stars League.

 Club career

 Early career

 Malik started playing football at the Al-Minaa Academy, and was able to win with Al-Minaa U16 team the Basra Clubs Youth League in 2009.

 Naft Al-Basra

 In 2011, Malik moved to play for Iraq Stars League club Naft Al-Basra.
 On 6 May 2011, he scored his first goal in the Iraq Stars League against Al-Hindiya, in a match that ended in a 1–0 victory for Naft Al-Basra, which resulted in Al-Hindiya being relegated to the Iraqi First Division League.

 Al-Quwa Al-Jawiya & Return to Naft Al-Basra

-On 30 July 2015, Malik moved to Al-Quwa Al-Jawiya, but didn't play much with the team.
-After eight rounds in the league, he was released by the club's management.
+In 2014, Malik moved to Al-Quwa Al-Jawiya, but didn't play much with the team in the 2014–15 season.
+After eight rounds in the league in the 2015–16 season, he was released by the club's management.

 On 1 December 2015, during the winter transfer period, Naft Al-Basra re-signed Malik on the recommendation of the new coach, Hassan Muwla.